puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 Paste this login command in the Terminal and verify the output `Logged into...`.

+> If you are using Firefox, you can paste the command with `shift + insert`

 Switch to your project with `oc project <username>`

 If you want to use your local `oc` tool, make sure to get the appropriate version.